basaksampreeti939-max/Asd_model_training/README.md

 The class diagram outlines the core classes in the system, their attributes and relationships between them.

 <img width="975" height="837" alt="Image" src="https://github.com/user-attachments/assets/41632615-5464-4d77-bea5-eec387f7f861" />

+## Model Architecture (FER2013 Dataset)

+The proposed model is a Convolutional Neural Network (CNN) designed for facial emotion recognition using the FER2013 dataset.
+The input is a 48 × 48 grayscale facial image, which undergoes preprocessing, including resizing and normalization.
+The CNN consists of multiple Convolutional layers with ReLU activation to extract facial features, followed by Max Pooling layers to reduce spatial dimensions and Dropout layers to minimize overfitting.
+The extracted features are then flattened and passed through Fully Connected (Dense) layers for classification.
+Finally, a Softmax output layer predicts one of the seven facial emotions: Angry, Disgust, Fear, Happy, Sad, Surprise, or Neutral.
+This architecture enables accurate emotion recognition and serves as the core component for facial expression analysis in the ASD early screening system.

+## Future Work
+There are various ways in which the current project can be improved to increase the precision, usability, and practicality of the system:
+* Training and comparing other machine learning algorithms like XGBoost, LightGBM, and Artificial Neural Network (ANN).
+* Incorporating larger and more diverse datasets with the addition of data from various countries, age groups, and healthcare institutes.
+* Conducting feature selection and hyperparameter tuning to further increase classification performance.
+* Developing a web/mobile application that will allow parents and healthcare practitioners to conduct ASD screening quickly.
+* Developing a multimodal ASD detector using image-based, speech-based, and facial expression analysis along with questionnaire-based features.
+* Validating the current model on clinical real-world datasets and conducting prospective studies.
+These enhancements would allow the model to become more reliable and accurate.